James Harrington (author): Oceana

 After Charles' death, Harrington probably devoted his time to the composition of The Commonwealth of Oceana.
 By order of England's then Lord Protector Oliver Cromwell, it was seized when passing through the press.
 Harrington, however, managed to secure the favour of Cromwell's favourite daughter, Elizabeth Claypole.
 The work was restored to him, and appeared in 1656, newly dedicated to Cromwell.
-The views embodied in Oceana, particularly those bearing on vote by ballot and rotation of magistrates and legislators, Harrington and others (who in 1659 formed a club called the "Rota") endeavoured to push practically, but with little success.
+With the views embodied in Oceana, particularly those bearing on vote by ballot and rotation of magistrates and legislators, Harrington and others (who in 1659 formed a club called the "Rota") endeavoured to push practically, but with little success.

 Editorial history

 Harrington's manuscripts have vanished; his printed writings consist of Oceana, and papers, pamphlets, aphorisms and treatises, many of which are devoted to its defence.
 The first two editions of Oceana are known as the "Chapman" and the "Pakeman".
 Their contents are nearly identical.
 His Works, including the Pakeman Oceana and a previously unpublished but important manuscript A System of Politics, were first edited with a biography by John Toland in 1700.
 Toland's edition, with numerous substantial additions by Thomas Birch, appeared first in London in 1737.
 An edition not including Birch's additions but rather a copy of Henry Neville's Plato Redivivus was published in Dublin in the same year.
 The 1737 London edition was reprinted in 1747 and 1771.
 Oceana was reprinted in Henry Morley's Universal Library in 1887; S.B.
 Liljegren reissued a fastidiously prepared version of the Pakeman edition in 1924.

-Harrington's modern editor is J. G. A. Pocock.
+J. G. A. Pocock was a modern editor of Harrington's work.
 In 1977, he edited a compilation of many of Harrington tracts, with a lengthy historical introduction.
 According to Pocock, Harrington's prose was marred by an undisciplined work habit and a conspicuous "lack of sophistication," never attaining the level of "a great literary stylist."
 For example, as contrasted with Hobbes and Milton, "nowhere" to be found are:

-"important shades of meaning...conveyed [through] rhythm, emphasis and punctuation; ...He wrote hastily, in a baroque and periodic style in which he more than once lost his way.
-He suffered from Latinisms...his notions of how to insert quotations, translations and references in his text were at times productive of confusion."
+important shades of meaning...conveyed [through] rhythm, emphasis and punctuation; ...He wrote hastily, in a baroque and periodic style in which he more than once lost his way.
+He suffered from Latinisms...his notions of how to insert quotations, translations and references in his text were at times productive of confusion.

 By contrast, Rachel Hammersley has argued that Harrington's literary approach was specifically designed to serve his political purposes, to persuade his readers to act on his ideas.